camillasancricca/DIANA/README.md

 # DIANA
-DIANA: a kNowledge-driven framework for DAta-centric AI
+DIANA: a knowledge-driven framework for aDaptIve dAta-ceNtric Ai